-As hiring managers and HR pros try to find and place promising marketing and creative professionals within their companies, they may start feeling the pressure.
-It may be challenging enough to take on employees for traditional positions, let alone jobs in emerging and rapidly growing fields.
+Hiring managers and HR professionals continue to feel the pressure as they try to find and place promising marketing and creative professionals within their companies.
+It’s challenging enough to take on employees for traditional positions, and the risk is greater when it comes to new, emerging and rapidly growing fields.
 If that is not enough stress, businesses have a lot on the line in terms of finances when it comes to hiring new staff members.
-With one poor employee pick, hiring managers could be costing their companies a significant amount of money in new hire expenses, directly and indirectly, associated with a new hire.
+One poor hire can cost a company thousands of dollars in terms of lost time, money paid and resources spent.
 Here is the real cost of a bad hire:

 Financial costs add up

 There are numerous ways in which recruiters can rack up sizable bills by hiring the wrong candidate for a creative job.
-Just think about the initial steps that hiring managers have to take when trying to fill an open position.
-Back in the day, applicants would magically be aware of open positions and send in their resumes all on their own.
-Today, that is not the case, and in actuality, recruiters have to invest ample time, energy and funds into advertising openings, connecting with people in their networks, and actively searching for prospects.
+Consider the initial steps that hiring managers have to take when trying to fill an open position.
+Not so long ago, applicants could easily find open positions and send in their resumes all on their own.
+Today, that is not the case, and recruiters have to invest ample time, energy and funds into advertising openings, connecting with people in their networks, and actively searching for prospects.

-The expenses don’t end there, and after recruiters have their email inboxes flooded with applications, the real spending begins.
-The Society for Human Resource Management’s Human Capital Benchmarking Report found that the average cost per hire was $4,129.
-If this seems high to you, consider the resources utilized during the screening, interviewing and onboarding processes.
-For instance, if creative employment agencies decide to consider candidates across the country – or around the world, for that matter – then they may end up footing the bill for that candidate to come into town for the in-person interview.
-Costs including travel and accommodations, neither of which are particularly cheap.
-Add to that, the funds businesses have to invest in training, salaries, and benefits.
-From there, companies costs continue to climb.
+The expenses don’t end there.
+Now that the recruiter’s inbox is hopefully flooded with applications, the real spending begins.
+The Society for Human Resource Management’s Talent Acquisition Benchmarking Report found that the average cost per hire was $4,425.
+If this seems high to you, consider the resources expended during the screening, interviewing and onboarding processes.
+For instance, if creative employment agencies decide to consider candidates across the country – or around the world, for that matter – then they may end up footing the bill for candidates to come into town for in-person interviews.
+Costs include travel and accommodations, neither of which are particularly cheap.
+Add to that the funds businesses invest in training, salaries, and benefits.
+From there, companies’ costs continue to climb.

-Although contract staffing agencies would incur these costs by hiring the employees their companies need, these initial investments don’t have a real return when they can’t retain their staff members.
+Although contract staffing agencies absorb these costs by recruiting and hiring the employees their clients need, these initial investments don’t have a positive return if a client can’t retain their staff members due to poor fit.
 Not to mention, there is a laundry list of other expenses that stem from bad hires parting ways with a business.
-There are various expenses tied to employee termination, starting with severance pay and Cobra costs.
-On top of that, companies run the risk of having a disgruntled former representative taking them to court, which will result in litigation fees in the very least.
+There are various expenses tied to employee termination, starting with severance pay and Cobra administration costs.
+On top of that, companies run the risk of having a disgruntled former representative taking them to court, which will result in litigation fees at the very least.

-Lastly, hiring a poor fit for a creative job may take a toll on staff performance and office morale.
-If hires aren’t able to mesh with company culture or can’t be successful at their job, they may have an impact on their colleagues.
+Hiring a poor fit for a creative job may take a toll on staff performance and office morale.
+If hires aren’t able to mesh with company culture or can’t be successful at their job, this has a direct impact on their colleagues.
+Employees who are left to pick up the slack of terminated employees aren’t able to deliver on their own work as well.
+Projects are left undone and resources aren’t used to their full capacity.
 Additionally, if it seems like people are coming and going frequently, there could be a sense of instability at the office, and staff members may not be able to bond.

 In the end, this could lead to poor performance and low productivity.
-This would cost creative staffing agencies in terms of lost profits, preventing them from reaching their full potential as a firm.
+This costs creative staffing agencies, causing them to lose profits and preventing them from reaching their full potential.